Maddie Thompson: Early life

-Stanford University
+College career

 Thompson attended Stanford University where she majored in Industrial and Product Design.
 Played soccer for four years at Stanford and spent the winter quarter of 2012 in Florence, Italy.

 Club career

 Thompson was signed by Sky Blue FC as a discovery player before the start of the inaugural National Women's Soccer League season.
-Thompson role on Sky Blue, thus far, has been as a late in the second half sub.
+Thompson's role for Sky Blue was as a late in the second half sub.

 On September 25, 2014, she announced her retirement.

 Personal life

 Thompson's parents are Eric and Carrie Thompson.
 Thompson has an older sister and a twin brother.
 Thompson plays the flute and was at one time the only high school member of the Oregon State University Symphony.